 Parenting is the most challenging job that you will ever have.
 There are negative influences from social media, bullying, technology, school violence, and the list goes on.
 Ultimately, you want your children to be live happy and become successful.
 What should you focus on as a parent to make sure that your child becomes a productive member of society?
-There’s no magic formula, but there are some suggestions that you should start incorporating now.
+There’s no magic formula, but check out parentingpod.com and read some suggestions that you should start incorporating now.

 Some parents may argue against chores and letting “kids be kids.”
 There’s a way to have tasks be a part of your household routine without it being punitive.
 Kids will learn life skills such as laundry and mowing the grass.
 They will also learn respect by appreciating the work involved in maintaining the house.
 You can list the chores on the refrigerator, and offer a small allowance for each item that is completed.
 As kids get older, they will learn to appreciate and work hard for what they earn.

 Teach Social Skills

 Communication in today’s society is different than any previous generation has experienced.
 Technology and social medial have hampered our ability to connect on a personal level.
 There is no skill that is more important than learning how to communicate with each other.
 “Please” and “thank you” go a long way to help your child learn how to interact with others.
 As a teenager, you can encourage them to get involved in social groups and talking through different situations.
 You can role-play interviewing with your teen who is applying for her first job.

 Get Involved in Fundraising